sbazmi90/Machine_Learning_Projects/Logistic_Regression/README.md

     Evaluate the model on the testing data.

-    Use the model to predict whether a user will click on an ad based on their features.
+    Use the model to predict whether a user will click on an ad based on features.